 Whilst out on a general recording trip late in the season on the 25th of September three and a half miles east of Kelso in Roxburghshire, Jeff Waddell collected a species which appears not to have been recorded in Scotland this century, Galeopsis angustifolia (Red Hemp-nettle).
-The last Roxburghshire, indeed Scotlish record appears to be from 1969, i.e. 47 years ago.
+The last Roxburghshire record is from 1860, i.e. 156 years ago!
 The plant was growing in an arable margin in a wheat field.

-During the BSBI Hawick field meeting on the 26th of July Jeff Waddell, Luke Gaskell & Phil Munro recorded a well established population of over 70 plants of Oenanthe fistulosa (Tubular Water-dropwort) scattered around the margins of Broadlee Loch.
+During the BSBI Hawick field meeting on the 26th of July Jeff Waddell, Luke Gaskell & Phil Munro recorded a well-established population of over 70 plants of Oenanthe fistulosa (Tubular Water-dropwort) scattered around the margins of Broadlee Loch.
 It occupied two habitats, sedge swamp and shallow rocky loch edges.
 These are the first Roxburghshire records and also the first for the Scottish Borders region.
 It is suspected the species may have colonised the site recently, rather than have been overlooked.
 During the same recording trip, the neophyte Lagarosiphon major (Curly Waterweed) was also collected from Broadlee Loch.
 This is the third county record, but the first time it has been recorded from a natural water body, away from habitation.